yistoyanova18/ScaleFocus_Project/README.md

 <h3>More about the project: </h3>

 > The project management system manages the operations of an IT company.
-It brings visibility to an organization of multiple teams, working on multitle projects.
+It brings visibility to an organization of multiple teams, working on multiple projects.

 ### <img src="https://cdn.icon-icons.com/icons2/567/PNG/512/clouddown_icon-icons.com_54405.png" width="30">  Installation